wbrefvem/osc/README.md

 osc get-domain <your domain>
 ```

-How long you should wait before running `osc get-domain` depends on the size of your site, but when ready, do, e.g.:
+How long you should wait before running `osc get-domain` depends on the size of your site, but when ready:

 ```
 $ osc get-domain quotes.toscrape.com -s http://127.0.0.1:8080
 ```

 This will print to your console a JSON sitemap that will contain the status of the crawl as well as the complete list of crawled urls.
+Note that the sitemap may not be complete if the status is `pending`.
 The data will be structures as such:

 ```
 {